Hopobcn/FWI/README.md

     Report kernel times.

-    For reference purposes this is the execution time of our OpenACC+CUDA implementation with 1 K80 and freq 10.0 Hz:
+    For reference purposes this is the execution time of our OpenACC+CUDA implementation with 1 K80 and freq 4.0 Hz (284x284x284):
-    20.4410 s
+    74.6169 s

 ### References